maxvalor/fountain/README.md

-# srps
+# Introduce
+---
-a publish/subscribe architecture for small robot.
+The RTPS is a publish/subscribe architecture for small robot.
+It is based on the mosquitto.